St. Thomas can go D1; Minn. school was ousted from D3 league - WHIZ News

 Like any school that transitions up, St. Thomas will have provisional Division I status for four years until first being eligible for postseason competition in the 2025-26 seasons.

-The Summit League currently covers seven states with the following schools: Denver, Fort Wayne, North Dakota, North Dakota State, Omaha, Oral Roberts, South Dakota, South Dakota State and Western Illinois.
+The Summit League currently covers seven states with the following schools: Denver, Kansas City, North Dakota, North Dakota State, Omaha, Oral Roberts, South Dakota, South Dakota State and Western Illinois.

 The Pioneer League is a non-scholarship FCS conference that currently covers eight states from California to Florida to New York.
 It includes the University of San Diego, where Sullivan previously served, as well as Dayton, Drake, Davidson, Marist, Stetson, Morehead State, Butler and Valparaiso.